millardseto/html200-ecomm-spr17/README.md

 MENU
 When narrow screen does menu stack?
 Do line separators appear?
 Does cart move to top?
 Are all page elements visible?
 When wider screen, does menu go back to inline?
 Do separators disappear?
 Does cart move to far right?
 Are all page elements visible?
+Does the color match with the mockup?
+Is the text readable?
+Does the font match with the mockup?
+Does logo text have caps on every word?
+Does the logo text wrap and match the mockup?
+Is there sufficient spacing around logo image and logo text?

 MAILING LIST
 Submit bad email address.
 Expect validation error in UI.